-Stage 2 establishes interfaces between coding software products (that have chosen to join the Tool project), reporting and error management systems.
+Coding interfaces to coding software products and external processes (that have chosen to join the Tool project), reporting and error management systems.
 The interfaces would also support clinical coding audit simulation.

 - Offer standard interfaces to coding software products such as:

 - Send data to Government required reporting data collection test environme nt to support student report management and learning

 - Send data to cancer registration processes as a simulated environment

 - Retrieve records for coding audit simulation based upon defined criteria

 Ongoing project development will be undertaken and could include additional functionality such as:

 - Linkage to other Global eHealth Collaborative projects, including EHR simulation and HealthCare Information System/s

 - Coding research support - offering an environment where alternative approaches toclinical coding can be tested and evaluated independently.